-Whatever industry your company serves, it’s easy to justify why using traditional budgeting is best for your organization for one overarching reason: it’s fairly simple compared to alternatives.
+Whatever industry your company serves, it’s easy to justify why using traditional budgeting is best for your organization for one overarching reason: it’s fairly simple compared to the alternative, zero-based budgeting.

 Sure, allocating time toward other ventures might save you money in the short-term, but, looking ahead, companies would be wise to expose their inefficiencies now through zero-based budgeting, similar thinking that’s been seen by large companies in recent years that are adapting to ever-changing market dynamics.